dippy2214/Unity-Audio-Visualiser/README.md

 </a>

 As we expected, the height is weighted heavily towards one end.
 This is because of the way that the lower frequency sounds appear so much stronger in our audio, as we discussed earlier.
+The wave along the cubes is also not entirely smooth, often jittering a bit between individual samples.
 The solution to this is the audio band system.

 ### 🤠 I Was In A Band